Bezmiara Kadın: Second marriage

 Bezmiara divorced Abdulmejid and married Tevfik Pasha on 2 June 1859.
 Although the sultan's ministers had required her, in the divorce agreement, to never remarry, as it would have been an insult to the sultan, she ignored them.
 Abdülmejid did not punish her, despite the invitation to do so, but gave the couple a palace owned by the Crown.
 When Sultan Abdulaziz ascended the throne after the death of his brother in 1861, he relocated Tevfik and Bezmiara to Bursa.
 The two divorced soon after, and Tevfik was put to death in 1865.

 The couple had a daughter named Emine Cavidan Hanım born on 28 October 1862 in Istanbul.
 After her birth her parents divorced.

 Cavidan married Abdulmejid and Serfiraz Hanım's son, Şehzade Selim Süleyman in 1886.
 After the two divorced, she married Prince Hüseyin Bey of Egypt on 2 February 1891, and after his death in 1898, she married Osman Pasha.

 Third marriage

-After her divorce, Bezmiara married the director of Bursa Awqaf, Uzun Ahmed Bey.
-The couple divorced After some years.
+After her divorce from Tevfik Pasha, Bezmiara married the director of Bursa Awqaf, Uzun Ahmed Bey.
+The couple divorced after some years.
 She returned to Istanbul, where she had a troubled life.